 A new common regulatory culture then emerged, based on free competition both inside the banking sector and in the financial system at large.
 This means the elimination of strict limits on banking operations, abandonment of the specialisation principle between commercial banking and financial non-bank activity, privatisation and banks coming under firmer market discipline, also at the level of their corporate governance, all of which obviously exposes banks to a wider set of risks.
-This de-regulation was then supplemented by reregulation of a so-called prudential nature.
+This deregulation was then supplemented by reregulation of a so-called prudential nature.
 In came the Basle approach, based on three pillars: minimum capital requirements, supervision and market discipline.
-Presenting its recent proposal for a new Accord (Basle 2), the Committee asserted that
+Presenting its recent proposal for a new Accord (Basle 2), the Committee asserted that dealing with systemic financial crises.
+At a micro level, it shielded banks from excessive risk-taking and excessive competition.
+At a macro level it was supplemented by the central bank acting as lender of last resort.
+In the USA it was, and still is, also supplemented by a deposit insurance backed by the Treasury.
+Further protection came from large-scale government spending, able to set a lower limit to the fall of national income and total profits.

 "the total amount of bank capital [...] is vital in reducing the risk of bank insolvency and the potential cost of a bank's failure for depositors.
-Building on this, the new framework intends to improve safety and soundness in the financial system by placing more emphasis on banks' own internal control and management, the supervisory review process, and market discipline" (BCBS 2001, p.
+Building on this, the new framework intends to improve safety and soundness in the financial system by placing more emphasis on banks' own internal control and management, the supervisory review process, and market discipline" (BCBS, 2001, p.
 1).